 What happens when they are too old/big for J7/J8 Rippa Rugby?

-In 2020 all players will now have two choices - transition to mixed tackle rugby on an age and weight basis or continue to play Rippa Rugby.
+Since 2020 all players now have two choices - transition to mixed tackle rugby on an age and weight basis or continue to play Rippa Rugby.

 Wait - the Girls play with the Boys in Rippa?

 Yes, up until the age of 7!
 In fact many of the girls playing Rippa are faster and pick the game up quicker than the boys at this age!

 Players must be turning 5 years old by the 30th of June to play Rippa Rugby.
 The general rule of thumb is that children also need to be able to follow instructions before they should be let loose on the rugby field.
 This is in the best interest of their own enjoyment and their coach's sanity!